NYC schools Chancellor David Banks will retire months earlier than expected. He blames Mayor Adams.

 The change in plans means Melissa Aviles-Ramos will take over as New York City’s schools chief on Oct.
 16 instead of Dec.
 31.

-It’s the latest in a series of stunning developments involving city and education department leadership — and comes as Mayor Eric Adams faces federal charges of wire fraud, bribery and receiving contributions from foreign nationals that he knew to be illegal.
+The remarkable back-and-forth between Banks and Adams and the changing succession plans are the latest unprecedented developments involving city and education department leadership.
+They come as Adams faces federal charges of wire fraud, bribery, and receiving contributions from foreign nationals that he knew to be illegal.
+Adams has pleaded not guilty.

-Banks, along with his wife first Deputy Mayor Sheena Wright, have become tied up in the federal inquiries looming over City Hall.
-Both Banks and Wright had their phones seized by the FBI in September, just one day before the school year started, as part of a probe into Adams’ inner circle.
-Banks hasn’t been formally accused of wrongdoing.
+Banks and with his wife First Deputy Mayor Sheena Wright have become tied up in the federal inquiries looming over City Hall.
+Both Banks and Wright had their phones seized by federal agents in September, just one day before the school year started, as part of a probe into Adams’ inner circle.
+Banks and Wright haven’t been accused of wrongdoing.

 Just three weeks later, Banks announced his retirement effective Dec.
 31, saying he was tired and “out of gas.”
-Adams tapped Aviles-Ramirez as the schools chancellor the following day in a celebratory press conference, just hours before news broke that he was indicted on federal corruption charges.
-Adams pleaded not guilty.
+Adams tapped Aviles-Ramos as the schools chancellor the following day, just hours before news broke that he was indicted on federal corruption charges.

 News of the expedited timetable for Banks’ departure comes amid reports that Gov. Kathy Hochul, who has the authority to remove the mayor from office, called on Adams to remove city officials who have been under investigation.
 Earlier this week, senior advisor Tim Pearson announced he is stepping down.